Family Guide to Denmark – Skagen and Farup Sommerland

 Skagen is Denmark’s main fishing port renowned for its beaches, painting courses and bohemian lifestyle.

 It became a popular holiday destination, towards the end of the 19th century when many painters came to spend their summer in this region.
 They were looking for inspiration on this special retreat surrounded by beautiful seaside landscapes and the perfect sun light.
 There’s a beautiful legacy of art in Skagen.
 One of my favourite painters is Peder Severin Krøyer.
 We could admire some of his paintings in the Skagen Art Museum such as the famous “Summer Evening at Skagen.
-The Artist’s Wife and Dog by the Shore”
+The Artist’s Wife and Dog by the Shore”.

 It took us a 2 h drive to reach Skagen and we enjoyed each minute of this journey.
 We sang songs, played games and had long conversations while gazing at the landscape.
 Our first stop was Hotel Farup for one night.
 It is located in the center of a theme park, Fårup Sommerland (just 35 minutes away from Aalborg).
+There are many apartments for families in this area.

 Fårup Sommerland is one of the oldest and most popular theme parks of Denmark (opened in 1975!).